Cbonief/Portfolio-Blog/posts/NineMenMorris.md

 ---
 title: 'Nine Men Morris'
 date: 'August 13, 2021'
-excerpt: 'The classic game built on pygame and using the minimax algorithm for playing with AI'
+excerpt: 'The classic game built on pygame and using the minimax algorithm for playing with AI.'
 tags: 'python;game'
 cover_image: '/images/posts/img1.jpg'
 ---